asatpathy314/ctf-writeups/src/content/blog/c2c-ctf-2025-pwn.md

   - pwntools
   - CSCG

-description: A writeup on "Intro to Pwning 1" for Cyber Security Challenge Germany 2024 (CSCG 2024).
+description: A writeup on all the challenges in the pwn category for C2C 2025 qualifier.
 ---

 ## Table of contents